Export Control - Overview of EAR and ITAR

 Export control regulations have the potential to harm the quality of University research, undermine publication rights, and prohibit international collaboration if the dissemination of University research is not placed in the public domain and does not qualify for the fundamental research exclusion (see below).
 The consequences of violating these regulations can be quite severe, ranging from loss of research contracts to monetary penalties to jail time for the individual violating these regulations.

 The University is working with the Council on Government Relations (COGR), the Association of American Universities (AAU), and other nationally recognized research universities to exclude all fundamental university research from export regulation.
-Until such time as those efforts are successful, the Office of Sponsored Research and Principal Investigator should conduct a thorough review of research projects and contract provisions to determine whether and, if so how, a particular research project is impacted by those regulations.
+Until such time as those efforts are successful, the Office of Research and Scholarship and Principal Investigator should conduct a thorough review of research projects and contract provisions to determine whether and, if so how, a particular research project is impacted by those regulations.

 Principal Investigators have the following responsibilities:

 - prior to commencing any research, to review and cooperate with the Office of Sponsored Research to determine whether their research is impacted by the controls or requirements contained within export regulations, and

 - to re-evaluate that determination before changing the scope or adding new staff to the project to determine if such changes alter the initial determination; and

 - to make export determinations far enough in advance to obtain an authorization, should one be required.